-COURSE OUTCOMES: After completion of this course, students will be able to
+COURSE OUTCOMES: On successful completion of this course the students shall be able to

 - 1. Create graphs and charts for the statistical data. - 2.
 Analyze the data set using measures of central tendency and dispersion. - 3.
 Develop the linear and non-linear regression models for the statistical data. - 4.
 Evaluate the probabilities of various discrete and continuous distributions. - 5.
 Demonstrate RSA PKC technique of number theory for solving security issues.